The right financial education can help you secure your financial future.

-You can complete our bankruptcy education course online or by ordering self-study materials in the mail.
+You can complete our bankruptcy education course online.

 Please note that we do not give any legal advice.
 If you have legal questions, you should contact an attorney.
 CCCS is approved to issue certificates evidencing completion of a personal financial management instructional course in compliance with the Bankruptcy Code.
 Approval does not endorse or assure the quality of a Provider’s services.

-Online Course: To complete the course online, please register and pay online.
+Online Course: To complete the course online, please register and pay online or call us and we will register you.
 You will then receive a user ID and password via email, and you can take the online course at your convenience.
-The course takes a minimum of two hours to complete and costs $35 for a single participant and $50 for a couple.

 Identity Theft and Scams